top of page

 3. Essays written by the student in GoogleDocs

-This is a group workshop for seniors to write their college application essays and these workshops are conducted once or twice every month from summer to year-end.
-Group essay workshop will be setup as a 3-day workshop totaling 10 hours with simple steps to help the student write 3, 4 or 5 essays.
+This is a group workshop for seniors to write their college application essays and fill out their college application.
+This workshop includes filling out important sections of the application including activities, honors, and recommendations within the Common App.
+A checklist will be provided for students to be aware of all the steps that need to be completed from college application to enrollment.
+Essay writing covers all the different types of essays that students will need for their college applications.
+These workshops are conducted once every month in July/August.
+Group essay workshop will be setup as a 3 to 4 day virtual workshop totaling 10 hours with simple steps to help the student write 3, 4 or 5 essays.

 Essays Covered in Bootcamp: